niklases/PyPEF/README.md

      &nbsp;&nbsp;&nbsp;&nbsp;0, 0, 0, 0, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, <br>
      &nbsp;&nbsp;&nbsp;&nbsp;0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0&nbsp;]<br>

+- DCA: Direct coupling analysis of multiple sequence alignments to extract evolutionary query-specific features.
+DCA-based features will be generated from the local and coupling terms of the parameter file (paramfile) output by [PLMC](https://github.com/debbiemarkslab/plmc) for each target variant sequence.
+This encoding technique generally outperforms the other encoding techniques described here, but depends on finding and aligning a minimum set of evolutionarily related/homologous sequences - which is not possible for every target sequence.
+Preprocessing steps for generating the paramfile based on a target sequence are described in the [hybrid model repository](https://github.com/Protein-Engineering-Framework/Hybrid_Model/blob/main/Examples/example_pabp.ipynb).
+This encoding technique is further also provided for constructing a pure ML model:<br>
-- DCA: Direct coupling analysis of multiple sequence alignments to extract evolutionary query-specific features:<br> &nbsp;&nbsp;e.g., sequence 'MKLLF' --> [2.34453, 1.3294, 1.6245, 0.8901, 3.2317]
+  &nbsp;&nbsp;e.g., sequence 'MKLLF' --> [2.34453, 1.3294, 1.6245, 0.8901, 3.2317]

 ## Modeling Techniques